ViscousTests/website/content/docs/recent-interests.md

  - Started working on neuroscience research project https://github.com/kovasap/nightly-nwb
  - Started working on new drafting game idea https://github.com/kovasap/draft-concept
  - Got back into R6: siege a bit

+## June

+ - Switched to AMD GPU and better AMD CPU.
+   Fixed my computer sleep problem finally, and struggled a bit to get the new CPU to stay cool with low fan noise.
+ - Dark and Darker content creator drama (NotLikeThis/Soma).
+ - Learned how to use syncthing to manage music between PC and Android.
+   Really impressive piece of software!
+ - Spent a lot of time on https://github.com/kovasap/draft-concept, making progress, but also shifting things around a lot.
+ - Working version of https://github.com/kovasap/nightly-nwb created!
+ - Lots of attempts on Rainy Day Woman at World Wall.
+   Very close, but still a hard route.
+   Need to be better about finding and trusting footholds, and then remembering them.
+ - Ark Nova is fun.
+ - Ate a bunch of iceberg lettuce salads.
+   E.g.
+   tortilla chips/mayo/lettuce/shredded carrots.

 Categories: [Recent]({{< relref "/" >}}?Recent=true)